 CASE SUMMARY

-On July 4, 2018, a coalition of states, localities, and non-profit organizations filed a federal lawsuit against the U.S. Department of Commerce, the Census Bureau, and various department and bureau officials, challenging the defendants' decision to re-add a citizenship question onto the 2020 decennial census questionnaire.
-The plaintiffs alleged that the inclusion of a citizenship question would jeopardize the overall accuracy of the population count by significantly deterring participation in immigrant communities, which will result in lower amounts of federal funding allocations over the next decade.
-Specifically, the plaintiffs alleged that the defendants' decision violated their constitutional duty to conduct an "actual Enumeration" under Article I, Section 2, Clause 3 of the U.S. Constitution and was arbitrary, capricious and an abuse of discretion in violation of the Administrative Procedure Act.
-The plaintiffs requested that the court issue a declaration that the defendants' decision violates their constitutional and statutory obligation and injunctive relief barring the defendants from requesting citizenship information in the 2020 Census.
-The case was consolidated with another federal lawsuit filed in New York alleging similar claims, in addition to a new claim that the defendants' decision violated the Equal Protection Clause.
+On July 4, 2018, a coalition of states, localities, and non-profit organizations filed a federal lawsuit against the U.S. Department of Commerce, the U.S. Census Bureau, and various Commerce Department and Census Bureau officials challenging the decision to re-add a citizenship question onto the 2020 decennial census questionnaire as violating the U.S. Constitution and federal law.
+Plaintiffs argued including a citizenship question would deter immigrant communities from responding and jeopardize the overall accuracy of the population count, thereby violating the “actual Enumeration” requirement under Article I, § 2, clause 3 of the U.S. Constitution, the Administrative Procedure Act (“APA”), and the Census Act.
+They sought a judicial declaration the decision was unconstitutional and unlawful and an injunction barring the defendants from requesting citizenship information in the 2020 Census.

 CASE LIBRARY